Tien-le98/SHAPMethod_LocalExplanation/README.md

 However, this project still has several limitations that should be addressed in further improvements.
 + First, observations of minority classes in this dataset should be gathered more, in order to prevent model outputs from being biased.
 For example, the number of automatic second-hand vehicles were 5 times higher than the figures for manual used vehicles.
 In addition, the quantity of pre-owned cars with 4 doors were at least 4 times higher than the figures for other categories.
 This current imbalance of the dataset can negatively affect model performance, and may lead to biased results.
 + Second, as shown in the correlation plots, most features only have weak and medium linear relationships with the dependent variable, hence, more important features should be added to the model in order to increase its ability in correctly predicting used vehicle prices.
-+ Third, several previous papers showed that applying DL models, particularly neural network models, can achieve better performance than traditional ML models.
++ Third, applying DL models, particularly neural network models, can achieve better performance than traditional ML models.
 In addition, text variables such as vehicles’ titles and colors were not considered in this project since these variables comprised a lot of words, letters, and categories, which were difficult to be handled by traditional ML models.
-Therefore, DL models should be considered in future research to figure out the best model for this regression task, and address the problem of textual variables.
+Therefore, DL models should be considered in the future to figure out the best model for this regression task, and address the problem of textual variables.

 > Please refer to this code file for more details: [code](https://github.com/Tien-le98/SHAPMethod_LocalExplanation/blob/main/code_file.ipynb)